ro-berto/build/recipes/recipe_modules/chromium_tests_builder_config/migration/README.md

 label](https://bugs.chromium.org/p/chromium/issues/list?q=label%3ABuilder-Config-Migration-Blocker-nonexistent)
 have such builders as blockers.

-#### Builders configuring clusterfuzz archiving

-Builders in the chromium.fuzz builder group, ios-asan in the chromium.fyi builder group and "CFI Linux CF" in the chromium.clang builder group configure clusterfuzz archiving, which is a bespoke archive operation in chromium_tests predating the generic_archive method in the archive module.

-We want the configuration of archiving to be done in a consistent manner, so the bespoke logic for configuring and performing clusterfuzz archiving is not being supported in src-side configs.
-Builders with cf_archive_build set in their spec should be updated to set module properties for the archive module instead so that the cf_archive_build field and the related cf_* fields can be removed from the builder spec type and such builders would be able to be migrated at that point.

-[crbug.com/1318621](https://crbug.com/1318621) tracks the removal of the clusterfuzz-specific configuration from chromium_tests.

 ## Directory contents

 * \<*project*\>.json - Per-project files tracking the builders that are in scope